BOURNE ACADEMY SIXTH FORM

 Unit 1 – Human Lifespan Development

-• Externally assessed written examination
+- Externally assessed written exam

 YEAR TWO

-Unit 2 – Working in Health and Social Care
+Unit 2 – Human Biology and Health

-• Externally assessed written examination
+- Externally assessed written exam

-The BTEC National Extended Certificate is a Level 3 qualification which is the equivalent to one A-level and widely recognised by universities and employers.
+The BTEC National Extended Certificate (AAQ) in Health and Social Care is a Level 3 qualification which is the equivalent to one A-level and widely recognised by universities and employers.

 If you have any questions about this subject please email sixthform@bourneacademy.org or call 01778 391246.